Remek-P/Remigiusz_Piotrowski_Home_Budget/README.md

 # Remigiusz_Piotrowski_Home_Budget

-This is an old version, current version here: https://github.com/Remek-P/Home_Budget/tree/main/home-budget
+This is an old version, current version is located here: https://github.com/Remek-P/Home_Budget/tree/main/home-budget

 This is my first project, created for the final exam (Coders Lab bootcamp).